List of Lessons

 What are dialogues?

 — Dialogues are a form of literary art.
 They are written to teach the reader about the history of a culture or society.
-Dialogues are often written in verse, which is a poetic form that tells a story, usually through conversations between two people.
+Dialogues are often written in verse, a poetic form that tells a story, usually through conversations between two people.

 — A dialogue is a conversation between two (or more) people.
 They are used to convey an idea or concept.
-The dialogue is often in the form of iambic pentameter, which is a form of poetry.

 — Dialogues are one of the most commonly used elements in writing fiction.
 Dialogue typically features two or more people who speak to or with each other, and dialogue can be used to describe their reactions and emotions as they talk and exchange information.
-Dialogue may also feature a person speaking alone as they think out loud, and this character can reveal their thoughts, their feelings, and their plans.
+Dialogue may also feature a person speaking alone as they think out loud, and this character can reveal their thoughts, feelings, and plans.

 What are conversations?

 — A conversation is a dialogue that takes place between two or more people.
-They are typically brief and informal, though they can be long and involved when the participants are close to one other.
+They are typically brief and informal, though they can be long and involved when the participants are close to one another.
 The term can also refer to a discussion from any number of points of view.

 — Conversations are verbal exchanges between two or more people.
 They are typically in the form of dialogues, which are back-and-forth interactions between at least two speakers.
-Conversations can be casual, formal or ritualistic depending on the nature of their content.
+Conversations can be casual, formal, or ritualistic, depending on the nature of their content.

 — A conversation is a form of mutual verbal interaction.
 Conversations consist of symmetrical exchanges in which the person who says something reveals information about themselves, and the other person talks about themselves or asks questions to get more information from the other person.